pramnora/javascript/find-primes/01/README.md

 which is necessary in order to make the program run.

 Writing Javascript code; therefore, has tremendous advantages/benefits;
-with it being used 'universally' by nearly everyone on the whole entire planet;
+with it being 'universally' used by nearly everyone on this whole entire planet;
 therefore, there is no need to go and find/download anything further at all.

 With Javascript you, simply: write/test/debug/upload/run
-(with universal access inside of all web browsers)
+(and, with universal access inside of all web browsers).